DeepuBhasin/Web-Developer-Notes/11 Node/_Documentation_Node.md

 http://127.0.0.1:8000/
 ```

-**⚠️ Note :** if you mention other the *80* then we have to write complete address example http://127.0.0.1:8000 otherwise we don't need to add port number
+**⚠️ Note :** if you mention other the *80* then we have to write complete address example http://127.0.0.1:8000 otherwise we don't need to add port number you can write like http://127.0.0.1 only

 **📖 Theory :**